-Westlake is equipped with a Tri-sorter Recycling System, the Disposal Rooms are located on each floor for your convenience.
+Encore is equipped with a Tri-sorter Recycling System.
+The Disposal Rooms are located on each floor for your convenience.
 The Tri-sorter Recycling System is designed to handle your day to day garbage, organic waste and recycling.
-Please be advised that large items such as cardboard boxes can be broken down and left in the Garbage Room located on Parking level 1 next to the main elevator vestibule.
+Please be advised that large items such as cardboard boxes can be broken down and left in the Garbage Room located on the 2nd floor.